fde-capu/ft_transcendence/docs/checklist.md

  - [X] Match history could show the date when the match occurred.

  - [ ] VERIFY: you must use the latest stable version of every library or framework used in your project.
- - [ ] Check if updates are not messing up form editions.
  - [ ] On Chat: disable Private Messaging from u2u when user is already on chat.
  - [ ] Solve all TODOs all around.
  - [ ] Graphic options screen?
- - [ ] Does Game History record the timestamp?
-If so, show it on game history html.
  - [ ] Ready/Unready button.
- - [ ] BUG Game mode reverts to PONG after any match (even if it was another mode).
- - [ ] BIG QUADPONG is bouncing all walls ...?

 --- Warning found: ---